jleahred/fsm_gen/README.md

 ## TODO

 - Consider \_ input for default behavior on not declared inputs
+- generate dot files for graphviz
+- Upload to crates.io
+- Support for multiple guards and actions

 - Complete the cpp example and update on README.md
 - Check fsm format
   - inputs
-  - transitions without guards
+  - all input per state, has to have a transition without guards
-- Upload to crates.io
-- Force generate files (at the moment gen files are created always)
-- Support for multiple guards
 - output with signals
-- generate dot files for graphviz

 - Add languages